gong-tl/gong-tl.github.io/index.md

 ---
 I am looking for highly motivated and self-driven students who are interested in

--  Robust/Explainable machine learning, especially on coreset selection, subsampling, random sketching etc.
+-  Robust and Explainable Machine Learning: with emphasis on scalable data selection and compression methods (e.g., coreset construction, subsampling strategies, randomized sketching), and their role in enhancing reliability and     interpretability of modern ML systems.
-- Generalization of DNNs, aims to open the black-box of deep learning.
-Theoretical investigation including complexity analysis,stability analysis, NTK, SGD/SGLD analysis etc.
+- Generalization of DNNs, aiming to demystify the black-box nature of deep learning via rigorous theoretical tools, including complexity measures, stability-based analysis, neural tangent kernels (NTK), optimization dynamics of SGD/SGLD, and information-theoretic perspectives.
-- Transfer/Continual learning, including out-of-distribution generalization and brain-inspired CL methods.
+- Transfer/Continual learning, focusing on fundamental challenges of knowledge transfer across tasks and domains, out-of-distribution (OOD) generalization, and biologically/plausibly brain-inspired approaches for lifelong learning.
--  AI for Medical, especially on pathology image analysis and related topics on XAI for Medical.
+-  AI for Medical, with a particular focus on computational pathology, multi-modal medical data integration, and trustworthy medical AI through explainability and uncertainty quantification.

 ## People
 ---